ewinapun/ewinapun.github.io/_projects/2_project.markdown

 Here, we update the estimate of output covariance matrices at each time step, while putting more weight on the recent data than past data.
 A small *β* implies the recent data are more heavily weighted, and a large *β* implies the past data are weighted almost as heavy as the recent data. *β* = 1 means that the entire dataset is weighted equally, which is equivalent to the non-adaptive output covariance matrices.

 Since we calculate new output covariance matrices using QR-decomposition, and that they are updated at every time step, we need to recalculate QR matrices at every time step.
-To enable an efficient, online operation of the QR-decomposition, we use a recursive algorithm to update the R matrix in the QR-decompositions [^yang] with the help of Givens rotation (`qrinsert` function in Matlab).
+To enable an efficient, online operation of the QR-decomposition, we use a recursive algorithm to update the R matrix in the QR-decomposition [^yang] with the help of Givens rotation (check out `qrinsert.m` in Matlab).
 I will leave the math details in my thesis.

 ### Training and testing sets

 We allocate the 5500 time steps into 5000 for training and 500 for testing.
 The adaptive algorithm estimates the SSM at each time step of the training set.
 During training, we record the estimated poles of the time varying system at each time step to investigate the pole tracking ability of the algorithm.
 We fix SSM_adpt at the last estimate.
 The non-adaptive algorithm uses the entire training data to produce a single estimation, SSM_non-adpt.
-Using SSM_adpt and SSM_non-adpt, we evaluate the prediction power on the training set, which is unseen by both algorithms in the training set.
+Using SSM_adpt and SSM_non-adpt, we evaluate the prediction power on the testing set, which is unseen by both algorithms.
 We do not further adapt the SSM_adpt during testing.
-We compare these prediction powers to the baseline, which is defined as the true SSM at the last time step of the training set.
+We compare these predictions to the baseline, which is defined as the true SSM at the last time step of the training set.

 ### Performance measures

 We introduce two error metrics to evaluate the algorithm’s performance.
 We quantify 1) a **prediction error** (PE), using a normalized root mean square error between the predicted outputs and the true outputs in the test set, and 2) a **tracking error** (TE), also using a normalized root mean square error between an averaged estimated and the true eigenvalues of the TV matrix at each time step.

-One thing to note is that we take the mean and standard error of the mean (SEM) of PE of all 200 Monte Carlo simulations, but we perform TE on the averaged pole trajectories over all Monte Carlo simulations, instead of on individual simulations, which has estimated poles with very large variance.
+One thing to note is that we take the mean and standard error of the mean (SEM) of PE of all 200 Monte Carlo simulations, but we perform TE on the averaged pole trajectories over all Monte Carlo simulations, instead of on individual simulations, which have estimated poles with very large variance.
 We then take the mean and SEM of TE across all poles.
 The exact equations of the error metrics are in my thesis.

 ## Results